-To ensure that children can calculate accurately, we use a range of written calculation strategies (which can be viewed on this website) which progress from one year group to the next so that children understand each strategy, rather than simply showing them how to use each strategy.
+To ensure that children can calculate accurately and efficiently, we use a range of written calculation strategies (which can be viewed on the school’s website).
+The main aim of our written calculation strategy is that each strategy progresses from one year group to the next, with the intention being that children understand each strategy, rather than simply showing them how to use each strategy.
 We feel that this will help the children to use, apply and remember each strategy successfully.
 Children practise each written strategy frequently to ensure that they can use them fluently and efficiently.

-Children do lots of activities to improve their mental calculation techniques, so that they can calculate quickly and accurately.
+Children do lots of activities to improve their fluency with26 mental arithmetic techniques, so that they can calculate quickly and accurately.
 We also place a high emphasis on the importance of understanding place value and the counting system.
-In addition to this, children are encouraged to learn their number bonds and multiplication / division facts securely to apply these in a variety of areas of maths.
+In addition to this, children across the school are encouraged to learn their number bonds and multiplication / division facts securely to apply these in a variety of areas of maths.

 We feel that having opportunities to solve problems and investigate by working collaboratively with other children really helps children’s mathematical understanding.
 Thus, we place a very high emphasis on giving children numerous problem solving and reasoning challenges.
 We use a lot of activities and resources from White Rose and nRich to give children opportunities to reason and solve problems.